twixesss/mouse-mover/readme.md

 ## Mouse Mover
-This is a simple mouse mover app.
+Simple mouse mover.

-When activated, your Mouse pointer moves 1 pixel in every 59 seconds.
+When activated, Mouse pointer moves 1 pixel in every 59 seconds.

+You can see the status on your tasktray.
+Red means stopped, green means running.

 Do not close the terminal window.
 Just minimize it.
 Otherwise it stops.

-You can see the status on your tasktray.
-Red means stopped, green means running.